-2.1 Two groups of trees were included in the survey.
+2.1 Two individual trees and two groups were included in the survey.
 The full results of the survey are provided in section 6.0.
 The trees were examined for physiological and structural defects.
 Remedial works for such defects have been provided where appropriate, and this has been recommended regardless of development.
 Please note that some of this work may be superseded by recommendations required for development purposes.
 The results of the tree quality assessment is summarised in figure 2 below.